 separate legal torts from the NFL’s ‘fair game’ argument disclosed in Mayer v.
 Belichick.
 Someone will eventually press this legal distinction and will win their case.

 Such shenanigans represent the everpresence and impact of agency (not merely bias).
 Bias can be mitigated; however, agency involves the power incumbent with such structures as the cartel, cabal and mafia.
 This case example in corruption regarding the NFL demonstrates how mob-Soviet-agency can manipulate inflection dynamics to reach a desired tipping point – after which one can sit in their university or league office and enjoy tenure, all the way to magnanimous victory.
-The only tasks which remain are to protect the indigo point secret formula by means of an appropriate catch phrase, and as well assign plant media figures such as Josh Dubow, to patrol social discourse and chastise anyone (like me) who steps out of line.
+The only tasks which remain are to protect the indigo point secret formula by means of an appropriate catch phrase, and as well assign plant media figures to patrol social discourse and chastise anyone who steps out of line.

 An ethical skeptic maintains a different view as to how people should be treated, and championships, ethical markets, as well as scientific understanding, should be prosecuted and won.